 The Marriage Registry also provides services for Civil Marriages.

-A Civil Marriage can take place either at the Marriage Registry itself, in Valletta, or at any other place open to the public and which the Marriage Registrar deems appropriate.
-Venues which have been accepted as appropriate are:
+A Civil Marriage can occur either at the Marriage Registry itself or at any other place open to the public and which the Marriage Registrar deems appropriate.
+Venues which have been accepted as proper are:

 - Wedding Halls